aye-ron98/UserGuide/docs/pages/settings.md

     Toggle size to content width helps you autoformat your text to fit your current window size.

-4. **Select** the hot key from the search results.
+4. **Click** the hotkey from the search results.
 A popup _window_ will appear prompting you to enter your desired hot key.

     <figure markdown>
         <img src="../images/setting3.jpg" alt="VS Code side bar" style="display: block;margin-left: auto;margin-right: auto; max-width:350px">
     </figure>

 5. Type your hot key in the popup text box and hit **enter** to save your changes.
-We recommend _Alt + Z_.
+We recommend Alt + Z.

-    !!! info "info"
+    !!! info "Info"
-        If the hotkey you wish to use is already in use by another setting, VS Code with prompt you with a warning you before saving any changes.
+        If the hotkey you wish to use is already used by another setting, VS Code with prompt you with a warning before you can save any changes.

     <figure markdown>
         <img src="../images/setting4.jpg" alt="VS Code side bar" style="display: block;margin-left: auto;margin-right: auto; max-width:350px">